-Everything has a hierarchy or ranking, from your workplace to the church, and even Nigeria’s citizenship.
+Everything has a hierarchy or ranking, from your workplace to the church.
+And even Nigeria’s citizenship is not left out.

 RECOMMENDED: What Are The Types of Citizenship in Nigeria?

-According to the 1999 Nigerian constitution, the Federal Government of Nigeria comprises three distinct branches: Executive, Legislative and Judiciary.
+According to the 1999 Nigerian Constitution, the Federal Government of Nigeria comprises three distinct branches: Executive, Legislative, and Judicial.

-The people that fill the slots are Nigeria’s top citizens.
+The people selected to fill these seats are considered Nigeria’s top citizens.

 Here are the five highest-ranking Nigerian citizens: